 The World Health Organization (WHO), the American Medical Association (AMA), the American Academy of Pediatrics (AAP), and the American Academy of Dermatologists (AAD) have all called for a ban on ALL indoor tanning by minors.
 The United States Food and Drug Administration also recommends that no one under the age of 18 use these devices.

-AIM at Melanoma, realizing the importance of this issue, has spearheaded this effect by getting legislation introduced throughout the country.
-Many of these states have since passed laws enacting stricter controls over a minor’s access to indoor tanning devices, such as in TX, NV, NY, IL, MD, ME, DE, and WY.
+AIM at Melanoma, realizing the importance of this issue, spearheaded this effect by getting legislation introduced throughout the country.
+Many of these states have since passed laws enacting stricter controls over a minor’s access to indoor tanning devices, such as in TX, NV, NY, IL, and DE.
 AIM led the effort in California, making it the first state to prohibit minors under the age of 18 from commercial tanning devices.

 This is an ongoing effort.
 In partnership with the National Council of State Legislatures, AIM has created a chart so that you can see what legislation presently exists and follow new legislation as it gets introduced.
 Click here to view the chart.

 At the same time, AIM has also led the effort to mandate K-12 sun safety education and provided worker’s compensation for lifeguards.
 AIM is also working to pass legislation which would ensure that cancer patients have equal and appropriate access to all cancer treatments.